nake90/kiroku/README.md

 You can now keep track of your baby without needing to sell your newborn's soul to a greedy data broker.

 There is only one single thing that uses an external service: the chart system.
 Once I figure out how to install it locally I will update it.
 Merge requests to make it optional are also welcome!

+Why is it called Kiroku (記緑)?
+Isn't that a typo and should be 記録 instead?
+Kiroku (記録) means to record in Japanese, but my baby is called 緑 (ろく) so it is a game merging both into 記緑.

 # What does kiroku track?